- January 18th: NO SCHOOL

 HELPING YOUR CHILD WITH MATH

 It is so exciting to see the progress students are making in their spelling.
 Students were given a spelling inventory before Thanksgiving break and some students moved into different groups based on the results of their assessment, weekly spelling test scores, and spelling quizzes.
 Spelling groups were formed based on their understanding of spelling patterns.
-Newly formed groups started the week of December 4th.
 Please continue to support your child by making sure that their word sorts are practiced daily along with the 5 “No Excuse Words” and challenge word of the week.
-Using the sorts throughout the week helps your child develop, concretely, the spelling pattern they are working on for the week.
+Using the sorts throughout the week helps your child develop the spelling pattern they are working on for the week.

 SCIENCE & SOCIAL STUDIES